European Union Rule of Law Mission in Kosovo: History

 A 1,800 to 1,900 strong mission was approved by the European Council on 14 December 2007.
-This was later increased to 2,000 personnel due to the instability for the lack of an agreement with Serbia.
-It consisted of police officers (including four anti-riot units), prosecutors and judges - hence focusing on issues on the rule of law, including democratic standards.
+This was later increased to 2,000 personnel due to the lack of an agreement with Serbia.
+It consisted of police officers (including four anti-riot units), prosecutors and judges, focusing on rule of law issues, including democratic standards.

 The final decision on the mission was planned to be taken on 28 January 2008.
 This was postponed due to concerns over possible negative effects on the second round of the presidential election in Serbia on 3 February 2008 and the possible signing of the Stabilization and Association Agreement with Serbia on that date.
 The officially voiced reason for the postponement was the lack of a legal basis for the mission.
 A Joint Action was approved on 4 February 2008 and the final decision was made on 16 February 2008 (a joint action is a method of implementing the Common Foreign and Security Policy, and are binding on member states).

 EULEX was therefore set up in February 2008 to support local institutions in the rule of law, right after the self-declared independence by Kosovo on 17 February 2008.
 After signing a five-point plan between Serbia and the UN, the UN Security Council approved the addition of EULEX as an assistance mission subjected to UNMIK, rather than outright replacing it.

 The Mission included around 3,200 police and judicial personnel (1,950 international, 1,250 local), and began a four-month deployment process on 16 February 2008.
 In September 2012, the Kosovo Assembly voted to extend EULEX to 2014.
 In April 2014, the Kosovo Assembly once again voted to extend EULEX's mandate, this time until June 2016.
-The European Council then decided to extend the mandate of the EU Rule of Law Mission in Kosovo until 14 June 2018, before extending it again in June 2018 until 14 June 2020, with an allocated budget of EUR 83.6 million that will cover the EULEX Kosovo mission's expenditure for the implementation of its new mandate in Kosovo.
+The European Council then decided to extend the mandate of the EU Rule of Law Mission in Kosovo until 14 June 2018, before extending it again in June 2018.

-Current Head of Mission of EULEX is the Swedish diplomat Lars-Gunnar Wigemark.
+EULEX's current mandate covers the period to 14 June 2027, with an allocated budget of EUR 64.5 million to cover the EULEX Kosovo mission's expenditure for the implementation of its new mandate in Kosovo.

 Heads of Mission of EULEX

 Contributing States

-EULEX is supported by all 27 European Union Member States and five Contributing States (Canada, Norway, Switzerland, Turkey and the United States).
+EULEX is supported by all 27 European Union Member States, and the five Contributing States (Canada, Norway, Switzerland, Turkey and the United States).